Recent 1st Responder & Rescue

 Red and blue are the most common choices for a rescue team logo.
 Red is associated with strength, courage, and survival, and it’s seen often in fire department logos.
 Blue is perceived as an intellectual hue, invoking a sense of trust, efficiency, and duty.
 This color is a prominent choice for police logos.
 Pair them with a simple clean background in white.
 White is associated with sterility and cleanliness.

-As you are designing your logo, it is important to think about the places you will use it.
+As you are designing your first responder logo design, it is important to think about the places you will use it.
 Rescue and EMT logos are most commonly used on patches, badges, or clothing.
 If you plan to print your image on dark clothing, you should avoid using dark hues, like navy blue, which will quickly be lost on these products.
 If you are working with fire department logos that are used in embroidered patches, you should watch out for overly complex images that will lose their details in a small patch.

-Designing Your Logo
+Designing Your Rescue Logo Design

 Now that you have an idea of what goes into a rescue and first responder logo, you are ready to get to work creating your own.
 You do not need extensive experience in design to get a sharp, eye-catching logo.
 The Logo Company pairs you with a whole team of professionals who will help you turn your logo ideas into a tangible product.
-You will work with five experienced design experts to come up with the perfect logo for your first response and rescue team.
+Furthermore, you will work with five experienced design experts to come up with the perfect logo for your first response and rescue team.

-In an emergency situation, you need a logo that will convey your purpose in an instant.
+In an emergency situation, you need a rescue logo design that will convey your purpose in an instant.
 With help from The Logo Company, you can create a striking image that will effectively represent your organization.